yannicknghiemxuan/harness/README.md

 # harness
-some shell scripts automation I wrote from scratch to automate various system administration tasks on Linux, MacOS, FreeBSD and Solaris
+There are Some shell scripts I wrote from scratch to automate various system administration tasks on Linux, MacOS, FreeBSD and Solaris.
+Things are not in a very tidy state at the moment but if it interests someone, we can improve from there.